-Environmental Justice is the approach to identifying and addressing potential disproportionately high and adverse effects of transportation programs, policies, and activities on minority and/or low-income populations.
+Environmental Justice is the approach to identifying and addressing potential disproportionately high and adverse effects of programs, policies, and activities on minority populations and low-income populations.
 The goal is to achieve an equitable distribution of benefits and burdens.

-In 1994, President Clinton issued Executive Order 12898, directing Federal agencies, to the greatest extent practicable, to identify and address disproportionately high and adverse human health or environmental effects of their programs, policies, and activities on minority populations and low-income populations.
-In 1997, the Department of Transportation (USDOT) issued an Order to address Environmental Justice in minority populations and low-income populations to summarize and expand upon the requirements of Executive Order 12898 on Environmental Justice.
+In 1994 President Clinton issued Executive Order 12898 directing federal agencies, to the greatest extent practicable, to identify and address disproportionately high and adverse human health or environmental effects of their programs, policies, and activities on minority populations and low-income populations.
+In 1997 the USDOT issued DOT Order 5610.2 to address Environmental Justice in minority populations and low-income populations to summarize and expand upon the requirements of Executive Order 12898 on Environmental Justice.
 This section describes how Environmental Justice populations were identified for Rapid City MPO.